rsim/ruby-plsql/README.txt

 == REQUIREMENTS:

 MRI
-* Requires ruby-oci8 library to connect to Oracle JRuby
+* Requires ruby-oci8 library to connect to Oracle (please use version 1.0.3 or later) JRuby
 * Requires Oracle JDBC driver (ojdbc14.jar should be somewhere in PATH) to connect to Oracle